Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

 \subsection{Rotation equivariance of Spherical CNNs}

-The fact that the spherical convolution is rotation equivariant (Prop.~\ref{prop:rotationEquivarianceConv}) extends immediately to the Spherical CNN.
-This is because of the pointwise nature of the nonlinearities that do not affect the structure of the data.
+The fact that spherical convolutional filters are rotation equivariant (Prop.~\ref{prop:rotationEquivarianceConv}) extends immediately to Spherical CNNs.
+This is because of the pointwise nature of the nonlinearity, which does not affect the data structure.